Chondria/SiB/docs/Accessing Storage and Functions Across Pallets.md

 pallet_balances::Pallet::transfer(OriginFor::from(Some(sender).into()), lookup_dest, value)?;
 ```

-By using the codes above, the compiler can not determine which implementation of the `Config` to use for the `identity` and `balances` pallets respectively in this specific runtime.
+By using the codes above, the compiler can not determine which implementation of the `Config` to use to use for the `identity` and `balances` pallets respectively in this specific runtime.
 This is because the required type parameter is not specified and the types are not hardcoded for the `Pallet` struct

 In Substrate, the generic type parameter **`<T>`** is used to represent a specific implementation of the **`Config`** trait, which holds the configuration settings for the pallet in the runtime.
 Therefore, this needs to be specified when using components of these pallets.